Street Fighter (TV series): Home video release

 ADV Films released the complete series on Region 1 DVD.
-The first set, Street Fighter: Code of Honor, was released on April 13, 2003 and contains all the Season 1 episodes, while the second set, Street Fighter: Soul Powers, was released on May 13, 2003, and contains all the Season 2 episodes.
+The first set, Street Fighter: Code of Honor, was released on April 13, 2003, and contains all the Season 1 episodes, while the second set, Street Fighter: Soul Powers, was released on May 13, 2003, and contains all the Season 2 episodes.
 Both of the DVD sets are now out of print.
 The "Final Fight" episode was included as unlockable content in the 2010 video game Final Fight: Double Impact.
 A Street Fighter 25th Anniversary Collector's Set of games, which includes a Blu-ray Disc of the entire TV series, was released in North America on September 18, 2012.
-Discotek Media re-released the series in 2015 and will release a Blu-ray in 2025.
+Discotek Media re-released the series in 2015 and released a Blu-ray in 2025.
 In 2019, all of the Season 1 and Season 2 episodes were available on the Japanese VideoMarket website in Japan.

 Reception

 Despite lasting two seasons, Street Fighter has received a predominantly negative reception.
 411Mania included the series in a 2010 feature titled "The 8 Worst Street Fighter Franchise Failures" on the grounds that "the animation was sub-Captain Planet, the story was contrived, and the dialogue was wretched".
 Nick Chester of Destructoid called the show "an abomination" and "spectacularly awful".
 1UP.com labeled the series "really crappy" and added, "[w]hile SF fans love to quote the Street Fighter movie ... they are usually less enthusiastic about the Saturday morning cartoon".
 The site also included the series in their list of the "Top 5 Not-So-Classic Video Game Cartoons" on the basis of the plot: "Do you remember when Guile recruited every character in the game into a secret anti-terrorist paramilitary group?
 I don't either".
 While Street Fighter was omitted from GamesRadar's 2010 list of "truly horrendous" video game cartoons, it was still mentioned as "a terrible abomination that would have made our list if Darkstalkers hadn't knocked it off".